h0m3/SDCore/README.md

 > You need to set both SDCORE_CUSTOM_SS and SDCORE_CUSTOM_DDRB to work, setting only one will have no effect

-> This mode **may** be a couple of cycles slow, this is heavly depedent on your compilator optimizations
+> This mode **may** be a couple of cycles slow, this is heavly depedent on your compiler optimizations

 # Methods list